How to meditate when you don’t have the money or the time

 Mindful room cleaning

-Some people love the satisfaction of cleaning their room, while others are bored at the thought of it.
-Love it or hate it though, cleaning your room offers a good chance to practice mindfulness.
+Some people love the satisfaction of cleaning their room, while others hate the very thought of it.
+Love it or hate it though, routine tasks like cleaning your room offer an opportunity to practise mindfulness.
 As you work, gently draw your attention to the task at hand.
 As you pick up different objects, notice how they feel in your hands.
 Notice their weights and textures.
-Spend some time focusing on your breathing, taking slow deep breaths as you clean.
+Spend some time focusing on your breathing, taking slow deep breaths as you work.
 You can even play some relaxing music or light your favourite candle to help create a more relaxing and comfortable atmosphere.

 Mindful time outside